Poorya-Rajabi/three.js-practice/README.md

 * ArrayCamera => multiple camera and switch between
 * StereoCamera => using for AI camera, have two camera for eyes(left and right) - TOOL ;)
 * CubeCamera => 6 camera (left, right, top, bottom, front, back)
-* OrthograpicCamera => render the scene without perspective (like games with charecter fixed size)
+* OrthographicCamera => render the scene without perspective (like games with character fixed size)
 * PerspectiveCamera => render the scene with perspective

 ```js
 perspectiveCamera(fov, aspect, near = 0.1 , far = 100)
 ```
 perspectiveCamera Parameters:
-* fov: fild of view, vertical vision angle, in degrees
+* fov: filed of view, vertical vision angle, in degrees
 * aspect: aspect ratio: the width of the render divided by the height of the render
 * near & far: how close and how far the camera can use